cnag-aat/assembly_pipeline/README.md

 # How to provide input data:

-There are several ways of providing the reads for assembly and polishing.
+There are several ways of providing the reads.

 ### 1- ONT reads